-1 Introduction
+1. Introduction

 When a majority is split between two majority-preferred candidates in an election, a minority-preferred candidate can win a three-way race.
-The winner would lose the two-way race with each other candidate and, therefore, is known as a Cordorcet Loser (see Condorcet, 1785, and discussions in Black, 1958).
+The winner would lose the two-way race with each other candidate and, therefore, is known as a Condorcet Loser (see Condorcet, 1785, and discussions in Black, 1958).
 Here, I discuss recent experimental work that shows (1) when a split-majority results in a minority-preferred (Condorcet Loser) candidate winning an election, (2) when a split-majority can coordinate using a pre-election signal to defeat the Condorcet Loser and (3) what kind of signals work best in coordinating the majority.

-To see what causes the Condorcet loser problem and how strategic voting can overcome it, consider the electorate profile given in Figure 1.
+To see what causes the Condorcet Loser problem and how strategic voting can overcome it, consider the electorate profile given in Figure 1.
 Type "O" and "G" voters form the split majority.
 When they can coordinate and concentrate their votes on one of their preferred candidates (essentially ignoring the other), they can defeat the Condorcet Loser (candidate "B").
 Then, the election becomes a two-way race with one majority-preferred candidate and the minority-preferred candidate as the remaining viable candidates.
-This is the outcome predicted by Duverger (1967) for plurality voting elections.1
+This is the outcome predicted by Duverger (1967) for plurality voting elections.

-Felsenthal, Rapoport and Maoz (1988), Felsenthal (1990) and Rapoport, Felsenthal and Maoz (1991) present a series of bloc voting models that allow tacit cooperation between voting blocs in elections among three alternatives.
+Felsenthal, Rapoport, and Maoz (1988), Felsenthal (1990) and Rapoport, Felsenthal, and Maoz (1991) present a series of bloc voting models that allow tacit cooperation between voting blocs in elections among three alternatives.
 They find that majority voters can often find means of tacit coordination to overcome the Condorcet Loser problem under a variety of payoffs.
 The papers discussed below build on this research by allowing individual voting models (which have more appealing continuity properties, see Rietz, 1993) and comparing several types of public coordinating signals that may allow immediate coordination.
-McKelvey and Ordeshook (1985a, 1985b and 1990) show that non-binding pre-election polls can transmit information between voters and between candidates and voters.
-Plott (1991) also studies polls and finds that they can both transmit information and help voters coordinate in multi-candidate elections.
-The papers discussed below build on this research by focusing exclusively on the coordination effect of polls (isolated from the information transmission role) and by comparing polls with other coordination mechanisms.
+McKelvey and Ordeshook (1985a, 1985b, 1990) show that non-binding pre-election polls can transmit information between voters and between candidates and voters.
+Plott (1991) also studies polls and finds that they can both

-1See any of the papers cited in Figure 1 for a discussion of the roots and importance of the split-majority/Condorcet Loser problem and Duverger's Law.
+See any of the papers cited in Figure 1 for a discussion of the roots and importance of the split-majority/ Condorcet Loser problem and Duverger's Law.